-Before discussing the tests, we describe the richer measurement of experiences in survey waves 2 and 3, which offer a proxy for the databases E_i of each respondent i.
+To begin, we describe the measurement of experiences in survey waves 2 and 3, which offer a proxy for the databases E_i of each respondent i.
 After giving their estimate $\hat{\pi}i$ respondents were asked whether they lived each of the following adversities: a serious life-threatening illness, a serious life-threatening accident or injury, having experienced poverty, a dangerous job, military service, or the untimely death or serious illness/injury of a loved one.
-We also ask respondents whether they have had Covid.
-To measure the severity of local pandemic conditions we use publicly available state-level data to construct an index of pandemic severity, the cumulative level of deaths in the respondent's state at the time of maximal weekly case growth, and an index of pandemic recency, the days that have passed since that peak.9 Table B.1 in Online Appendix C describes these covariates.
+We also ask them whether they have had Covid.
+To measure the severity of local conditions we use publicly available state-level data to build an index of pandemic severity, the cumulative level of deaths in the respondent's state at the time of maximal weekly case growth, and an index of recency, the days that have passed since that peak.10 Table B.1 in Online Appendix C describes these covariates.